shab15/ajira/README.md

 Note:
 1. Server will start at port 3080 and the end point will be http://localhost:3080
 2. All data are stored in memory, so all data will be cleared when server restarts
-3. All API paths are as it is in your document.
 4. The environment configuration update API path is http://localhost:3080/api/environment
 5. API files are in routes folder with name Environment.js and Rover.js